mashirorc/AIMLBigDataforGeoSpacial/README.md

 - matplotlib:
 >pip3 install matplotlib

+- numpy
+- json
+- glob
+- cv2

 <br/><br/>

 ### Instructions

+User needs to install Tensorflow and Keras as above, so python3.7 is needed GDAL needs to be installed as above, a whl file is included if needed in the git repo mask-rcnn needs to be installed as above, setup.py is in the git repo

+Have matching folders with VoTT.
+Connection == Source Connection, Project == Target Connection Select Import Tags
+Select row in the text box of the tags to train on then press Train Model Predict Image is now chosen of an image that has a JSON file in the Connection folder Export Tags to VoTT after Predict Image will replace that JSON file

 Already, we knew that we had to have a way to import these GeoTIFF images into our application and into VoTT.
 This is presently done both via an "Import" and an "Open" button within the Python application.